Install Emacs

 4.1. sudo edit file

-Use TRAMP mode6 to sudo open and edit file by append /sudo:: at the beginning of the file name, e.g.
+Use TRAMP mode6 to sudo open and edit file by adding /sudo:: at the beginning of file name, e.g.

 find-file (C-x C-f)